ashish-shr/100-Days-of-CPP-Programming/Day_4_Structure_of_C++_Program/Structure_of_C++_Program.md

 ## Documentation Section

 This section features general information about the program written such as who is the author of program?, what is the program about?.
-So, it gives a basic overview of a without actually looking through line by line of code.
+So, it gives a basic overview of a program without actually looking through line by line of code.
 But this is not mandatory.
 It is written using comments that might be single line or multiline comment.

 ## Link Section